Bye Bye Mon Cowboy

+Chart performance

+Unusually for a French language song, "Bye Bye Mon Cowboy" was a significant breakout hit in English Canada as well as Quebec; it gained airplay on English-language radio in 1989, and peaked at #63 in the RPM100 in July.

 Remixes

 The song was later given a house music remix by Shep Pettibone and re-released in 1989 and for the US market in 1990 with a new video.
 The new video featured higher production values and included shots of Mitsou, dressed in a tight black dress, running about a city with shopping bags.
 These scenes were interspersed with scenes shot on a studio set made to look like a barn.
 Several muscular cowboys danced about her as she sang the song.

 The song was subsequently re-recorded and remixed in 2002 for her club-oriented EP Vibe.
 It was released again as a single and received airplay in Québec.

 Men Without Hats performed the song live with Mitsou on 7 September 1990, on the first show of their Sideways tour.

 Follow-up

 Mitsou followed up the cowboy and western theme with the country-tinged ballad "Lettre à un cowboy" (1991) (on which she sings to a cowboy "je t'ai dit bye bye", which translates as "I said bye bye to you") as well as the EP and title track Heading West (1992).

+In 2023, she collaborated with Laurence Nerbonne on "Cowgirl", a new song which again alluded to "Bye Bye Mon Cowboy" with a lyric asserting that "bye bye, j'ai pas besoin d'un cowboy" ("bye bye, I don't need a cowboy").